HenryTorres110/Jr_Data_Analyst_Ex/README.md

 compatibility issues.
 If you are using a machine that doesn´t have python interpreter, please follow the next link to download the latest version of python: [Download Python Here](https://www.python.org/downloads/).

 4.- Now, it is **strongly suggested** that you generate a virtual environment in order to avoid conflicts between requirements of the packages and modules of our application and the ones in your computer.
-To do so please follow the instructions listed [here](https://docs.python.org/3/tutorial/venv.html) and when you are done creating your virtual environment and having activate it, create your virtual environment in the same path as *Luis_project* so you would have a structure like this one:
+To do so please follow the instructions listed [here](https://docs.python.org/3/tutorial/venv.html) and when you are done getting ready to set your virtual environment create and activate your virtual environment in the same path as *Luis_project* so you would have a structure like this one:

 Parent_Directory
 - Luis_Project